sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 That $650 escrow fee is the same whether you buy a $400K condo or a $3M villa.

-Those government certificates, permits or bank trust set up?
-Fixed peso amounts regardless of property value.
+Those government certificates, permits or bank trust set up are fixed peso amounts regardless of property value.

 So while a $400K buyer might pay 8% in closing costs, a $2M buyer might only pay 5%.